RPTS: Tree-Structured Reasoning Process Scoring for Faithful Multimodal Evaluation: Experiments

 \subsection{Results and Analysis}

-Table \ref{main results} displays the performance of various models on RPTS-Eval.
-In addition to evaluating the accuracy of the models' inferences and their mean RPTS scores, we applied an RPTS-based filter to exclude cases where incorrect inferences resulted in accurate conclusions.
-Specifically, we consider the reasoning logic with an RPTS score below 0.5 to be incoherent, and therefore classify it as incorrect.
-The data in Table \ref{main results} reveal that all models exhibited a decline in accuracy to varying extents, with GPT-4o showing the least reduction.
-This modest decline is closely associated with GPT-4o’s advanced logical capabilities.
+Table \ref{main results} presents model performance on RPTS-Eval.
+Beyond inference accuracy and mean RPTS scores, we applied an RPTS-based filter (score < 0.5) to exclude cases where correct conclusions arose from flawed reasoning.
+Results show all models experienced accuracy declines, with GPT-4o least affected—consistent with its stronger logical capacity.
 In the results of GPT-4, the lower RPTS scores are associated with erroneous reasoning and the model's failure to capture certain infomation.
 Conversely, the open-source models demonstrated a lack of logical robustness in their reasoning processes, leading to more pronounced decreases due to often generating irrelevant or illogical outputs.
 Despite these models' lower accuracy, their RPTS scores were not significantly impacted.
 We hypothesize that this is due to two primary reasons: 1.
 Disconnection between the inference outcomes and the intended targets.
 While the models initially could reason based on the specified targets, they gradually lost focus on the targets as the number of reasoning steps increased, resulting in conclusions that diverged from the intended data targets.
 2. Recurrent generation of identical sentences.
 Across various sizes, the open-source models consistently produced repetitive reasoning that, while logically sound, failed to reach the desired conclusions.
 These factors led to reduced accuracy but did not substantially affect the logical integrity of the inferences, as reflected in the relatively high RPTS scores.
 In addition, Appendix B shows the performance of the model on six capabilities.